iaru-r1/.github/profile/README.md

-# Welcome to the IARU Region 1 public repositories
+# Welcome to the IARU Region 1 repositories